arsalaninam/UITestFramework/README.md

 # UI Test Framework

-This Framework is designed for UI Testing of Web Applications using Java with Selenium WebDriver and TestNG utilizing Maven as dependency management tool.
+This Framework is designed for UI Testing of Web Applications using Java with Selenium WebDriver and TestNG utilizing Maven as dependency management tool utilizing TestNG Data Providers for Test inputs.
 ## Technology Stack

 - Java